xiaogouxo/PyIDM/readme.md

 ### note for pycurl: <br>
 for windows users:
-normal pip install i.e `python -m pip install pycurl` will fail on windows because you need to build libcurl on your system first which is a headache. your best choice if pip fail is to download a wheel, zip file, or even a windows installer for pycurl from its official download [link](https://dl.bintray.com/pycurl/pycurl/), find the file that match your windows system and python version installed on your system, last checked on 16-12-2019 available files for Python 3.4 through 3.6, still no wheels or installers for 3.7 or 3.8.
+normal pip install i.e `python -m pip install pycurl` might fail on windows because you need to build libcurl on your system first which is a headache. your best choice if pip fail is to download exe file for pycurl from its official download [link](https://dl.bintray.com/pycurl/pycurl/), find the file that match your windows system and python version installed on your system, last checked on 28-01-2020, found available files for almost all Python versions upto version 3.7

+example: if you have python 3.6 installed on windows 32bit, you should download "pycurl-7.43.0.2.win32-py3.6.exe" file and install it, another example: if you have python 3.7 running on windows 64 bit, you should choose and download "pycurl-7.43.0.3.win-amd64-py3.7.exe" file

+other download options include a wheel, zip file, or even a windows installer

 for linux users:
 there is no issues, since most linux distros have curl preinstalled, so pycurl will link with libcurl library to get built with no issues, checked with python versions 3.6, 3.7, and 3.8 working with no problems.